 Throughout the year, Ávila hosts other events of interest for the public, such as the Ilumina Ávila light and sound show that is held in the first fortnight of August.
 It is an event in which the city is adorned with lights, sounds and stories displayed on the most emblematic monuments using innovative techniques, such as videomapping.
 The Castile and Leon International de Circus Festival or the Tomás Luis de Victoria International Music Festival also stand out.

 A unique way of travelling to and discovering Alcalá de Henares, the birthplace of Miguel de Cervantes.
-From 20 April to 7 December 2024!
+We'll be back in 2024!

 A period train running between the capital and Aranjuez recreates the Madrid area’s first rail line.
 From 30 March to 10 November 2024.